epbk/MediaPortalIptvChannelsPluginYoutube/README.md

-MediaPortalIptvChannelsPluginYoutube is provider plugin for MediaPortalIptvChannels plugin
+MediaPortal-Iptv-Channels-Plugin-Youtube is provider plugin for MediaPortal-Iptv-Channels plugin

 Main features:
 - allows to create IPTV channel from Youtube live url/id source